ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 Low Request Volume — Under 1M Requests Per Month

 The Lambda free tier covers 1 million requests and 400,000 GB-seconds of compute per month, every month.
 For hobby projects, internal tooling, or low-traffic APIs, Lambda might cost you literally nothing.
-A Fargate task costs something even when doing nothing.
+A Fargate task costs something even when it’s doing nothing.

-Below about 500,000 requests per month for most workloads, Lambda is cheaper even factoring in the new INIT billing — provided your functions aren’t initializing for multiple seconds every invocation.
-Keep your deployment packages lean, initialize only what you need in the global scope, and the cost advantage holds.
+Below about 500,000 requests per month for most workloads, Lambda is cheaper — even factoring in the new INIT billing — provided your functions aren’t initializing for multiple seconds every invocation.
+Keep deployment packages lean, initialize only what you need in the global scope, and the cost advantage holds.

 Short-Lived Functions With Lightweight Runtimes